torizoemitchell/q2-assessment-practice2/README.md

 - [ ] Creating the test and development databases locally.
 - [ ] Creating the database migration.
 - [ ] Creating the database seed data.
-- [ ] Creating the RESTful API to handle messages resource.
+- [ ] Creating a CRUD RESTful API to handle messages resource.
-- [ ] Creating a client website that enables all CRUD functionality for messages resource. *You can decide what form the client website takes.*
 - [ ] Deployment of full stack app on Heroku.

-**TIP: Make the site functional before you make it pretty.
-Functional html pages are sufficient for the 3-hour requirement.**

 ### Tests